Swiss authorised representatives for medical device manufacturers (CH-REP)

-The agreement facilitating trade of CE-marked products between the European Union (EU) and Switzerland, known as the Mutual Recognition Agreement (MRA), ceased to apply for medical devices on 26 May 2021, date of application of the new Regulation (EU) 2017/745 on medical devices (EU MDR) and the one on in-vitro diagnostic devices (IVDs) on 26 May 2022, date of application of the new Regulation (EU) 2017/746 on IVDs (IVDR).
+The agreement facilitating trade of CE-marked products between the European Union (EU) and Switzerland, known as the Mutual Recognition Agreement (MRA), ceased to apply with the application of Regulation (EU) 2017/745 on medical devices (EU MDR) in May 2021, and Regulation (EU) 2017/746 on IVDs (IVDR) in May 2022.

-If you are not familiar with the role of and requirements for appointing a Swiss Authorised Representative for foreign medical device manufacturers, read on.
-You can also find answers to frequently asked questions that we are currently receiving from various customers as Decomplix provides Swiss Authorised Representative services.
+If you are not familiar with the role of and requirements for appointing a Swiss Authorised Representative (CH-REP) for foreign device manufacturers and procedure pack/system producers, read on.
+We also invite you to read about Decomplix’ Swiss Authorised Representative services.

 Key Takeaways

-- Any foreign manufacturer that places medical devices and IVDs on the Swiss market must officially appoint a Swiss Authorized Representative and, although “grace periods” were granted, these are either expired or soon to expire.
+• Any foreign manufacturer that places medical devices and IVDs on the Swiss market and any foreign assembler of systems or procedure packs must appoint a Swiss Authorised Representative (CH-REP).

 The appointment of an authorised representative cannot happen overnight.